In this Article

 Like any individual or any of her siblings, she has the right to express her feelings, emotions and ideas.
 Therefore, treat her seriously by listening to her and give her respect for the person she is.

 Keep a day once a week or once a month for each child.
 On these days, you can take the child out with you or play with her or do something that she enjoys doing.
-This will make your middle one realise that you are unbiased and give her importance just the way you give to her other siblings.
-This one on one will also give her an opportunity to tell you or open up in front of you which she may not near others.
-These one-day sessions of hers with you may also bring her close to you and she may rely on you as her confidante rather than her friends.
+This will make your middle child realise that you are unbiased and give her importance just the way you give to her other siblings.
+This one-on-one day will also give her an opportunity to talk to you or open up in front of you, and bring her closer to you.
+She may end up relying on you as her confidante, rather than her friends.

 No two individuals are the same.
 Each one will have their own strengths and weaknesses.
-Therefore, never compare your other two with your middle one or vice-versa.
-This will only have an adverse effect on her.
-Love and appreciate her for what she is and who she is.
-Comparing will only develop an inferiority complex in her.
+Therefore, never compare your other two children with your middle one or vice-versa.
+This will only have an adverse effect on all on your kids.
+Love and appreciate them for what and who they are.

 Positive Attributes of a Middle Child

-Having seen all sides of the coin from a very young age, middles know exactly how it feels when one is unfairly treated.
+Having seen both sides of the coin from a very young age, the middle child knows exactly how it feels when one is unfairly treated.
 So she usually has a fair and justified take on everything and everyone.

-Being in the middle and having to adapt to all situations, she becomes very flexible and adaptable.
-They accept almost every situation without a huff.
+Being in the middle and having to adapt to situations and changes constantly, she becomes very flexible and adaptable.